bootphon/ABX-accent/abx-accent/scripts/prepare/abkhazia/README.rst

-To know more about Abkhazia, follow the `doc <https://docs.cognitive-ml.fr/abkhazia/index.html>`_.
+To know more about Abkhazia, see the `doc <https://docs.cognitive-ml.fr/abkhazia/index.html>`_.